Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 **We use extrinsec unsigned transaction with signed extension to enable the verification of the message with mobile public key**

-> the signature of a real cryptocurrency transaction is not part of the demo, neither malware dectection scheme
+> the signature of a real cryptocurrency transaction is not part of the demo, neither malware detection scheme or behavioral biometric that require ML modules.